aspose-font/Aspose.Font-Documentation/java/what-is-font/font-subsetting/_index.md

 type: docs
 weight: 60
 url: /java/what-is-font/font-subsetting
 description: Why subset fonts?
-The most relevant answer is to save space, as when subsetting you can make the font file smaller many times.
-Such files are less messy to work with too.
+The most relevant answer is to save space, as when subsetting you can make the file smaller many times that are less messy to work with.
 keywords: font subsetting, subset font, web font subset java
 ---